 Aripiprazole Side Effects

-Aripiprazole does cause side effects in some patients, as is common for prescription medications which treat mental health conditions.
+Aripiprazole does cause side effects in some patients.

 According to a medical review published in the Expert Opinion on Pharmacotherapy journal, the most common side effects of aripiprazole are restlessness, drowsiness and nausea.

 The FDA also published a warning letter in 2016 highlighting how the drug causes impulse-control problems in some patients.
-The FDA published this warning because their stance was that the notice on the drug’s label about gambling risk wasn’t comprehensive enough, and that compulsive eating, shopping and sexual habits were also a risk.
+The FDA claimed that the notice on the drug’s label about gambling risk wasn’t comprehensive enough, and that compulsive eating, shopping and sexual habits were also a risk.

-As we referenced earlier in this article, the brand name version of aripiprazole is Abilify.
-Patients are often curious about whether the branded version is more effective than the generic.
-Because brand name and generic drugs contain the same active chemical compound, they should be similarly effective.
+The brand name version of aripiprazole is called Abilify.
+Patients are often curious about whether the branded version is more effective than the generic version.

 Intramuscular aripiprazole dosage ranges from 441 mg to 1,064 mg, and is administered every 4 to 6 weeks.

-The dose used for treating schizophrenia and BPD tends to start at 10 or 15 mg and work up to 30 mg, while a lower dose of 2-5 mg is often prescribed for aripiprazole as an adjunctive treatment.
-This refers to when the drug is a secondary treatment and a patient is already taking a separate pharmaceutical medication as their main treatment.
+The dose used for treating schizophrenia and BPD tends to start at 10 or 15 mg and work up to 30 mg, while a lower dose of 2-5 mg is often prescribed for aripiprazole as an adjunctive treatment for depression.

 Aripiprazole User Reviews